Abbotson Linen Fitted Sheet

 Linen is perfect for any climate, keeping you cool in summer and warm in winter.

-Durable and designed to last beautifully, Abbotson Linen becomes softer and more comfortable with every wash.
+Abbotson is designed to last, and last beautifully, becoming more comfortable with every wash.

 Pillowcases and accessories sold separately.

 We have spent many years of testing to understand how a product performs in actual day to day use, which in turn helps us to develop care instructions that will achieve the best longevity out of our products.
 This is what Sheridan and our customers expect and deserve.

 Care instructions vary based on the constructions of each fabric and product so we have compiled some basic guidelines when it comes to caring for your linen.